FUNDING & REBATES

 This plan enables a rebate of five sessions per calendar year.
 Children need to be seeing two different allied health professionals (e.g. Physiotherapist, Speech Therapist, Psychologist) to be eligible to access this plan.
 As well, they must have a chronic medical condition that has been present for six months or longer.
 A referral can be obtained through your child’s general practitioner.

-This plan allows your child to access 10 sessions in a calendar year.
+This plan allows your child to access 20 sessions in a calendar year.
 To be eligible for this plan, your child must be experiencing challenges in regards to their emotional regulation, which is impacting their daily function.
 This plan can be accessed through your child’s general practitioner or Paediatrician.
-On completion of a course of treatment (which is a maximum of six sessions), you must return to the GP/Paediatrician who will determine whether your child is eligible for a further four sessions under this scheme.
+On completion of a course of treatment (which is a maximum of six sessions), you must return to the GP/Paediatrician who will determine whether your child is eligible for further sessions under this scheme.
 In addition, your child may also be able to receive up to ten group therapy services in a calendar year where such services are possible (a group is eight or more people).

 A child with an Autism Spectrum diagnosis, under the age of 13 years is eligible for 20 sessions under this care plan.
 These sessions can be used with any allied health professional however once completed, this plan cannot be re-issued.
 In conjunction with the 20 treatment sessions, an additional four sessions are allocated for assessments.
 This care plan needs to be completed by your child’s Paediatrician.